Leprosy in Japan: Kensuke Mitsuda

-Kensuke Mitsuda (1876–1964) The most influential leader both in the administration of leprosy policy and the academic circle.
-He stated that all leprosy patients be hospitalized before the Upper House in 1951, and led to the 1953 leprosy prevention law.
+Kensuke Mitsuda (1876–1964) was the most influential leader both in the administration of leprosy policy and the academic circle.
+He stated before the Upper House in 1951 that all leprosy patients be hospitalized which led to the 1953 leprosy prevention law.
 As a scholar, he found a lepromin reaction called Mitsuda reaction or Mitsuda test.
 This is very important in the classification of leprosy.

 Hannah Riddell

 Hannah Riddell (1855–1932) was an English woman who devoted her life to the salvation of Hansen's disease patients in Japan.
 She not only established "Kaishun Hospital", the first leprosy hospital in Kumamoto, but also inspired the conscience of the Japanese people on this problem.

 Mary Cornwall-Legh

-Mary Cornwall-Legh (May 20, 1857 – December 18, 1941) was a highly educated English woman who devoted herself, after age 50, to missionary work in Japan and especially to the welfare, education and medical care of leprosy patients in Kusatsu, Gunma Prefecture, Japan.
+Mary Cornwall-Legh (May 20, 1857 – December 18, 1941) was a highly educated English woman who devoted herself, after age 50, to missionary work in Japan and especially to the welfare, education, and medical care of leprosy patients in Kusatsu, Gunma Prefecture, Japan.